Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Now: Gosselaar has kept himself busy since his sitcom days, starring as Detective John Clark, Jr. on NYPD Blue, Raising the Bar, and as Peter Bash in Franklin & Bash.
 The actor is set to star in the upcoming supernatural drama The Passage, and most recently appeared alongside Bruce Willis in the 2016 film Precious Cargo.

-Now: Brad Pitt has most definitely kept himself busy since driving women everywhere crazy, acting and producing many hit films.
-Just a few of his mega successful movies include Ocean’s Eleven, Mr. & Mrs. Smith, The Curious Case of Benjamin Button, and The Big Short.
+Now: Brad Pitt has most definitely kept himself busy since driving women everywhere crazy, acting, and producing many hit films.
+Just a few of his mega-successful movies include Ocean’s Eleven, Mr. & Mrs. Smith, The Curious Case of Benjamin Button, and The Big Short.
 He had high-profile marriages to both Jennifer Aniston and Angelina Jolie, the latter whom he shares six children with.
-He will star along fellow ’90s heartthrobs Leonardo DiCaprio and Luke Perry in the upcoming film Once Upon a Time in Hollywood.
+He starred alongside fellow ’90s heartthrobs Leonardo DiCaprio and Luke Perry in the film Once Upon a Time in Hollywood.